Revised in October 2025

 OData

-Odata is an open source protocol to serve and consume interoperable data using common query operations with RESTful APIs.
-D365FO exposes all its public data entities as OData endpoints which can then be accessed using following URI format :
+OData is an open-source protocol that serves and consumes interoperable data using common query operations with RESTful APIs.
+D365 F&O exposes all its public data entities as OData endpoints, which can then be accessed using the following URI format :

 https://<d365fourl>/data/<dataentity>

-Although it looks like the optimum way of data integration with D365FO, there are some drawbacks involved.
-OData queries and data operations are executed really slow and data reading may take ages if you try to retrieve a large entity.
+Although it looks like the optimum way of data integration with D365 F&O, there are some drawbacks involved.
+OData query and operation execution times are quite slow, and data reading may take ages if you try to retrieve a large entity.
 OData is mainly designed for simple CRUD operations and simpler queries.
-If you need to execute complex queries, like complex joins and lookups for example, you may start to hit its limits..
-Although you can add some custom actions to extend available OData commands with your own ones, complex operations and business logic unfortunately do not go very well with it.
-It may be required to place this complex logic on consumer application if you decided to integrate it using OData.
+If you need to execute complex queries, like complex joins and lookups, for example, you may start to hit its limits.

-There is also a rather new feature of D365FO to throttle calls to OData endpoints by giving priorities to them, to avoid system lockdowns that might be caused by frequent OData calls.
+There is also the throttling feature of D365 F&O that throttles calls to OData endpoints by giving priorities to them, to avoid system lockdowns that might be caused by frequent OData calls.
 You can read more about it from the link below :

 ADVANTAGES

-- OData-ready software can directly be integrated using existing endpoints
+- OData-ready software can be directly integrated using existing endpoints

 DISADVANTAGES

-- Slow…
+- Slow

 More info: https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/data-entities/odata